 thermal envelope house

-An architectural design (also known as the double envelope house), sometimes called a "house-within-a-house," that employs a double envelope with a continuous airspace of at least 6 to 12 inches on the north wall, south wall, roof, and floor, achieved by building inner and outer walls, a crawl space or sub-basement below the floor, and a shallow attic space below the weather roof.
+A thermal envelope house is an architectural design (also known as the double envelope house), sometimes called a 'house-within-a-house,' that employs a double envelope with a continuous airspace of at least 6 to 12 inches on the north wall, south wall, roof, and floor, achieved by building inner and outer walls, a crawl space or sub-basement below the floor, and a shallow attic space below the weather roof.
 The east and west walls are single, conventional walls.
 A buffer zone of solar-heated, circulating air warms the inner envelope of the house.
 The south-facing airspace may double as a sunspace or greenhouse.